 The IRS recognizes the high cost of health care and allows a partial deduction of out-of-pocket medical expenses (not health insurance premiums).

-The deduction covers the portion of medical expenses that exceed 10% of your income (7.5% if you’re over 65).
+The deduction covers the portion of medical expenses that exceed 10 percent of your income (7.5 percent if you’re over 65).

-You can also deduct certain unreimbursed job expenses, theft and casualty losses, tax preparation fees, and gambling losses.
+You can also deduct other costs, like non-reimbursed job expenses, theft and casualty losses, tax preparation fees and gambling losses.

 The generosity of the IRS does have its limits, though.
 The tax code applies floors, ceilings and phase-outs for certain itemized deductions.

-Floors set a minimum amount at which you can start deducting certain expenses, like medical expenses in excess of 10% of AGI.
-That 10% is the floor.
+Floors set a minimum amount at which you can start deducting certain expenses, such as medical expenses in excess of 10 percent of AGI.
+That 10 percent is the floor.

-There’s a whole category of miscellaneous expenses that only count if they amount to greater than 2% of AGI.
+There’s a whole category of miscellaneous expenses that only count if they amount to greater than 2 percent of AGI.

-Ceilings impose a limit on certain categories of itemized deductions, like the limit on charitable deductions to 50% of AGI.
+Ceilings impose a limit on certain categories of itemized deductions, like the limit on charitable deductions to 50 percent of AGI.

-You can only deduct 50% of the cost of business-related meals and entertainment, and gambling losses cannot exceed gambling winnings.
+Additionally, you can only deduct 50 percent of the cost of business-related meals and entertainment.
+And, gambling losses can’t exceed gambling winnings.